-Unfortunately we do not deliver to KL as of now.
-We have previously tried to use a courier however there is a high percentage of vegetable that couldn't last all the way until KL so we are exploring other options.
+Unfortunately, we do not deliver to KL as of now.
+We have previously tried to use a courier however there is a high percentage of vegetables that couldn't last all the way until KL so we are exploring other options.
 If you or someone you know travels to JB weekly and is able to collect your vegetables for you, we can work something out.

 Q7: I have a small garden and like to try to grow my own food, what would you suggest for me to do?
 Can I request someone from FOLO to help me set up?

-Q8: What if we are travelling or are not available to collect our veggies during certain weeks?
+Q8: What if we are traveling or are not available to collect our veggies during certain weeks?

 We encourage you to share.
 Do let us know at least a week in advance:

 Who you will be sharing your veggies with, and who will be collecting on your behalf;